artempoletsky/blender_1_click_rig/doc/converting_to_rigify.md

 A combination of 4 operations:

 1. Rename armature by mapping.
-Same as unreal.
+You must have selected active mapping that matching the armature bones names.
+You can [create custom mappings](./mappings.md)
 2. Generate metarig from armature.
 Same as unreal.
 3. Rigify generate rig.
 Standart rigify button.
 4. Then the script will add rigify `DEF-` prefix to the armature bones and replace it with generated rigify rig.